furiosa-ai/furiosa-sdk/docs/en/source/software/compiler.rst

      - Value
    * - Warboy
      - 1
-     - warboy
+     - warboy-b0
    * - Warboy
      - 2
-     - warboy-2pe
+     - warboy-b0-2pe

 If generated program's target NPU is Warboy that uses one PE independently, you can run the following command.

 .. code-block::

-  furiosa compile foo.onnx --target-npu warboy
+  furiosa compile foo.onnx --target-npu warboy-b0

 When 2 PEs are fused, execute as follows.

 .. code-block::

-  furiosa compile foo.onnx --target-npu warboy-2pe
+  furiosa compile foo.onnx --target-npu warboy-b0-2pe

 The ``--batch-size`` option lets you specify `batch size`, the number of samples to be passed as input when executing inference through the inference API.